 After studying the work of every price-based practitioner I could find, I came across Elliot's wave counting methodology.
 As the system is fractal, it corresponds to our scientific understanding of the world.
-Whilst pattern recognition is very hard to practice, it is the best way to explain and predict markets and recognises the probabilistic nature of the universe that we live in.
+Whilst pattern recognition is very hard to practise, it is the best way to explain and predict markets and recognises the probabilistic nature of the universe that we live in.
 Indeed, it is, in essence, also an emotional language to describe complex collective market behaviour.

 3.4 The Centred Observer

 However, the application of this methodology is only as good as the person applying the recognition system.
 From experience, the best practitioners are all right-brained with high pattern recognition skills.
 However, to optimise their effectiveness they also need to learn how to approach the process of analysis from a position of emotional neutrality and grounded centeredness.
 This requires considerable personal work and development, much like the mindset of a Bushido warrior.